dokryconn/Dokters-Prescription/README.md

 #	The `Dok’s Rx Cabinet` folder
 The `Dok's Rx Cabinet` folder contains the folders for associated scripts/files referenced by the `Dokter's Prescription.EXE` and `Dok's Rx (Raw).AHK` scripts.

-The following scripts are included in the`Dok's Rx Cabinet` folder:
+The following additional scripts are included within the`Dok's Rx Cabinet` folders:

 - **Ableton Takeover**
 - **Power & Sleep Hotkeys**